 The Graduate Certificate in Women's and Gender Studies is an interdisciplinary program of study which examines the significance and consequences of gender as a cultural category that shapes the experiences and knowledge of individuals and communities.
-Women's and Gender Studies is grounded in feminist and gender theories that reconceptualize and re-contextualize ideas and experiences as well as knowledge and knowledge production.
+Women's and Gender Studies is grounded in feminist and gender theories that re-conceptualize and re-contextualize gendered bodies, experiences, Knowledges, and production of knowledge.
 This field of study allows for an in-depth exploration of the sociocultural, economic, and political implications of gender, race, class, ability, sexuality, and power relations - past, present, and cross-culturally.